RodPerisse/RodPerisse/README.md

 - 👋 Hi, I’m @RodPerisse
-- 👀 I’m interested in becoming a Python Developer!
+- 👀 I’m interested in becoming a Front-end Developer!
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning HTML/CSS, JavaScript, React Native...
-- 💞️ I’m looking to collaborate on Web Apps, using Python
+- 💞️ I’m looking to collaborate on Web Apps
-- 📫 How to reach me: GitHub
+- 📫 How to reach me: GitHub and LinkedIn (https://www.linkedin.com/in/rodolpho-perisse/)

 <!---
 RodPerisse/RodPerisse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.